LLNL/Abmarl/docs/src/highlights.rst

    location.
 The green box shows the orange agent’s observation of the map, and the matrix below it shows the actual observation.
 Each agent can choose to move or to "attack" another agent in one of the nearby squares.
 The policy is just a simple 2-layer MLP, each layer having 64 units.
-We don’t apply any kind of specialized architecture to encourage collaboration or competition.
+We don’t apply any kind of specialized architecture that encourages collaboration or competition.
 Each agent is simple: they do not have a model of the simulation; they do not have a global view of the environment; their actions are only local in both space and in agent interaction (they can only interact with one agent at a time).
-Yet, we will see efficient and complex strategies emerege, collaboration and competition from the common or conflicting interest among agents.
+Yet, we will see efficient and complex strategies emerge, collaboration and competition from the common or conflicting interest among agents.